- Oops!Something went wrong.Please try again later.

 As of Mar 31, 2021, Duke Energy had cash & cash equivalents of $379 million, up from $259 million as of Dec 31, 2020.
 Long-term debt was $54.78 billion at the end of first-quarter 2021 compared with $55.63 billion at 2020-end.

 In the first quarter of 2021, the company generated net cash from operating activities of $2.09 billion compared with $1.55 billion generated in the prior-year quarter.

 Duke Energy has reaffirmed its 2021 adjusted EPS guidance.
 The company still expects adjusted earnings per share in the range of $5.00-$5.30.
 The Zacks Consensus Estimate for 2021 earnings is pegged at $5.17 per share, above the midpoint of the company’s projected range.

 In the past month, investors have witnessed an upward trend in fresh estimates.

 Currently, Duke Energy has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Duke Energy has a Zacks Rank #3 (Hold).
+Estimates have been trending upward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Duke Energy has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report